Atong language (Sino-Tibetan): Phonology

-The consonant phoneme //s// has aspirated and non-aspirated pronunciations [sʰ ~ s].
-The aspirated allophone /[sʰ]/, occurs at the beginning of a syllable, while the unaspirated /[s]/ occurs the end of a syllable.
-Both phonemes are written with the letter s.
-Aspirated //s// also occurs in other Asian languages such as Burmese and Korean.
+The consonant phoneme //s// has both aspirated and non-aspirated pronunciations /[sʰ ~ s]/.
+The aspirated allophone /[sʰ]/ occurs at the beginning of a syllable, while the unaspirated /[s]/ occurs at the end of a syllable.
+Both are written as s.

 Glottalization

-Glottalization in Atong is a feature that operates on the level of the syllable, and that manifests itself as a glottal stop at the end of the syllable.
-Glottalization only affects open syllables and syllables ending in a continuant or a vowel.
+Glottalization in Atong operates at the syllable level and manifests as a glottal stop at the end of a syllable.
+It only affects open syllables and syllables ending in a continuant.
 In the following examples, glottalized syllables are indicated by a following bullet.
-The pronunciation is given between square brackets where the symbol represents the glottal stop and the full stop represents the syllable boundary.
+The pronunciation is given in square brackets, where represents the glottal stop and a full stop represents the syllable boundary.